-Let's tour the new Threat Vault by watching the video above.
+Tour the Threat Vault by watching the video below.

 Threat Vault source type list.

 The list of source types has been increased from three (spyware/vulnerability/antivirus) and now features the ability to search in the following source types: